obmaikano/thutothebe/DEPARTMENT_MANAGEMENT_IMPLEMENTATION_PROMPT.md

 8. **DO** follow existing Redux patterns and naming
 9. **DO** use existing utility functions and helpers
 10. **DO** maintain consistency with existing error handling patterns
-11. **DO** implement proper data validation
-12. **DO** ensure accurate department management
-13. **DO** implement comprehensive teacher/subject tracking
+11. **DO** integrate with existing teacher and subject management systems
-14. **DO** optimize for school-based filtering
+12. **DO** respect existing school-based data scoping
+13. **DO** follow existing permission checking patterns for educational roles

-This implementation should seamlessly integrate with the existing codebase while providing comprehensive department management capabilities for all user roles in the educational system.
+This implementation should seamlessly integrate with the existing codebase while providing comprehensive department management capabilities for educational institutions.
+The system should support the full department lifecycle from creation to management, with proper role-based access control and integration with existing teacher and subject management systems.